Anmartu/book/README.md

 - [Book](https://andreumartorell.com/)

 ## Installation
-This project no need any installation.
+This project doesn't need any installation.

 ## Hiring
-If you want to hire me you can contact me at ANMARTU@GMAIL.COM for any consult.
+If you want to hire me you can contact me at anmartu@gmail.com for any consult.

 ## Licence
-MIT Public Licence v3.0
-Can't be used commercially.
+MIT Public Licence v3.0, it can't be used commercially.